 These children are especially vulnerable and are often living in defacto private fostering arrangements.
 Child trafficking is the movement of children for exploitation, including domestic servitude, commercial sexual exploitation and to support benefit claims.
-Where trafficking is suspected, a safeguarding referral should be made to Warrington Children's Services.
+Where

 What to do if you are aware of a private fostering arrangement